AzerBasic-mop/readme/README.md

 ```sh
 "IdentityUrl": "https://localhost:7271"
 ```
-*Note: You should have identity provider repo cloned - More information about IDP [[GitHub Pages](https://pages.github.com/)](https://github.com/Por7Royal-Bug-Bounty/identity)
+*Note: You should have identity provider repo cloned - More information about IDP [here.](https://github.com/Por7Royal-Bug-Bounty/identity)
 ```sh

 ```